coldbox-modules/bcrypt/README.md

 # BCrypt Module

 A ColdBox module for BCrypt.
-You can ready more about BCrypt here:
+You can read more about BCrypt here:

 * http://en.wikipedia.org/wiki/Bcrypt
 * http://codahale.com/how-to-safely-store-a-password/